 Texas Family Code, Chapter 264

-WD Letter 01-21 issued January 22, 2021, and entitled “Applying Priority of Service and Identifying and Documenting Veterans and Transitioning Service Members,” and subsequent issuances
+WD Letter 01-21, Change 1, issued March 18, 2024, and entitled “Applying Priority of Service and Identifying and Documenting Veterans and Transitioning Service Members—Update,” and subsequent issuances

-Appendix D: Ensuring the Quality of Veteran Job Seekers’ Registrations

 A-200: Complaint Procedures

 A-201: About Complaint Procedures

-The two types of ES complaints are:

-complaints involving an employer where potential illegal hiring activities or practices are taking place; and
+The Employment Service and Employment-Related Law Complaint System (Complaint System):

+addresses complaints involving failure to comply with ES regulations;

-complaints that are related to a specific job to which the job seeker self-referred or was referred to by Workforce Solutions Office staff and include the following:
+addresses complaints against an employer about the specific job to which the applicant was referred through the ES;

-Violations of the terms and conditions of the job order

-Violations of employment-related law (employer-related)
+accepts, refers, and, under certain circumstances, tracks complaints involving employment-related law; and

+addresses apparent violations (suspected or observed violations of employment-related laws or ES regulations by an employer).

 Complaints related to the type and quality of services provided by a Workforce Solutions Office include complaints submitted to TWC regarding staff actions or omissions under ES regulations.

-Under 20 CFR, Part 658, Subpart E, each state must establish and maintain an Employment Service (ES) omplaint ystem, which includesmaintaining a log of all complaints received and prominently displaying approved omplaint system posters.
+Under 20 CFR, Part 658, Subpart E, each state must establish and maintain a Complaint System, which includes:

+ensuring procedures are established for the processing of complaints and apparent violations;

+maintaining a central complaint log that lists all complaints received by Workforce Solutions Offices and TWC; and

+displaying approved Complaint System posters prominently.